 Concurrency prepared the new, standalone environment through a series of interrelated steps, including: implementing a new Azure Active Directory environment and synchronizing it with the existing Active Directory domain; establishing new management tools, including System Center Configuration Manager; defining new group policies; establishing a new certificate authority—and more.
 The Concurrency team included technical experts as well as business analysts and a project manager, all working closely with our client’s internal IT team.

-With regard to the actual migrations, we followed a process developed and refined throughout the course of managing many large-scale migrations.
+With regard to the migration of over 150 applications to Azure, we followed a process developed and refined throughout the course of managing many large-scale migrations.
 The process is designed to minimize user impact—to an extent that users may not even realize they have moved from one domain to another, apart from being prompted to log into services again.
 In particular:

 - We first moved user email and OneDrive data storage from the existing Office 365 domain to the newly created one, making use of Power 365 and ShareGate tools.
 We also used ShareGate to assist with migrating SharePoint sites.

 - Then, we migrated the desktop computers themselves.
 Users received a notification that Outlook needed to be reconfigured and to please leave the computer powered on overnight.
 Then, during the night hours, a series of specific steps unfolded in a particular order.
 These included temporarily suspending encryption; removing some agents; cutting over to join the new Azure AD; turning encryption back on; and running a variety of scripts to change the user experience.
 To aid this process, we used Binary Tree software.
 In the morning, users were prompted to newly log in to services and turn on multi-factor authentication—making for an almost invisible change from the user perspective.

 - We then also migrated all shared resources, such as on-premises servers, printers, scanners, and other devices.